TaroAndMulan/WaveInteferenceJS/README.md

 ## TBD
 * Add other type of waves.
+* Add time control functionality (pause/resume/change simulation speed)
-* I intend to rewrite the code to make it easier to read.
+* rewrite and document the code